-In his home, Tony helps by washing clothes, making beds and helping in the kitchen.
-He lives with his father and his mother.
+Tony lives with his father and his mother.
+He is responsible for washing clothes, making beds and helping in the kitchen.
 His father is sometimes employed as a laborer and his mother maintains the home.
 There are 2 children in the family.

 Tony lives in the coastal community of Barrio San Rafael, home to approximately 3,000 residents.
 Typical houses are constructed of cement or dirt floors, wood walls and tin roofs.